temporal-sa/temporal-priority-fairness-demo/README.md

 ![Workflow-Summary.png](docs/Workflow-summary.png)

 # Pre-requisites
 Using the latest dev server (1.4 or higher, or from docker-compose repo 1.28.1 or higher) enable both the new matcher and fairness in Matching.
-Set the dynamic config values `matching.useNewMatcher` and `matching.useFairness`.
+Set the dynamic config values `matching.useNewMatcher` and `matching.enableFairness`.

 If you run Temporal via the CLI dev server, start it with both flags, for example:
 ```
 temporal server start-dev \
   --dynamic-config-value matching.useNewMatcher=true \
-  --dynamic-config-value matching.useFairness=true
+  --dynamic-config-value matching.enableFairness=true
 ```

 Assuming you are using the auto-setup [docker-compose](https://github.com/temporalio/docker-compose) config then add the following to your dynamicconfig